Benton County Vehicle Impound Guide

 After 30 Days

-If your vehicle remains unclaimed for an extended period (typically around 30 days), the impound lot may have the right to sell it at a lien sale to recover their costs.
-Don't let this happen!
+In Tennessee, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+This means they can sell your vehicle to cover the outstanding fees.
+Do not let it reach this point.

 If You Can't Afford the Fees